Yves Gendron

 Yves Gendron is a Canadian accounting academic at Laval University in Quebec.
 He is a qualitative researcher, largely known for his studies in corporate governance, social accountability of auditors, and professional legitimacy.
 He is co-editor-in-chief of Critical Perspectives on Accounting.

-Education
+Doctorate Honoris Causa

 Gendron began his university studies in 1982 at Université du Québec where he obtained, in 1985, his Bachelor's Degree in Business Administration with a specialization in accounting.
 He became a CA in 1987.
 Post-certification, he spent most of 1992 completing propaedeutic courses at Laval University in order to meet the requirements of admission to the PhD program.
 He completed his PhD in Science Administration at Laval University from 1993 to 1997.
 His thesis was dedicated to the decision of accepting new clients in audit firms as a result of a compromise between logics of action.
 Although his thesis was mainly audit-focused, it also addressed professional concerns in relation to the application of accounting standards.
 Gendron then completed post-doctoral studies at the University of Alberta in 1998.